John L. Cooley, Ph.D.

 University of Kansas, 2018

-My program of research is primarily focused on peer victimization and bullying among children and adolescents.
+In particular, we are focused on addressing problems of peer victimization and bullying.
 Countless research studies have shown that these experiences are harmful and can pose a serious risk for youth's long-term adjustment.
-Thus, one overarching question guiding the work in my lab is “How can we address the mental health needs of peer-victimized and bullied youth?”
-Specifically, we investigate factors that may increase or decrease risk for these problems and their associated negative outcomes.
-We are also actively testing novel prevention and intervention approaches for peer victimization and bullying.
+Thus, one overarching question guiding our work is “How can we meet the mental health needs of youth impacted by peer victimization and bullying?”
+We are currently investigating risk and protective factors and testing prevention and intervention approaches for these peer problems among children and adolescents.

-Another emerging question guiding our work is “How can we expand youth's access to evidence-based mental health resources and services?”
-An estimated 12-22% of children and adolescents meet criteria for a psychiatric disorder, and rates of depression, anxiety, and suicidal ideation/behavior have been rising sharply among this age group in recent years.
-The unfortunate reality is that up to 80% of youth in need of psychological services never receive them.
-To help address this gap, we are beginning to evaluate novel approaches to mental health screening, prevention, and intervention within schools and primary care settings.
+Another question guiding our lab is “How can we expand families' access to evidence-based mental health resources and services?”
+Estimates suggest that approximately 2 in 5 youth will meet criteria for a mental health disorder by the age of 18, and rates of depression, anxiety, and suicidal ideation/behavior have been rising sharply among this age group in recent decades.
+The unfortunate reality is that up to 80% of youth in need of services never receive them.
+To help address this gap, we are developing and evaluating novel approaches to prevention and intervention within clinical, school, and primary care settings.

 * Denotes Mentored Graduate Student; ** Denotes Mentored Undergraduate Student